MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/storage-spaces-deploy.md

 # Disaggregated deployment

 In a disaggregated deployment compute and storage run in separate environments.
-The storage component is built using S2D and scale-out file server (SOFS) to provide a independently scalable storage repository for VMs and apps.
+The storage component is built using S2D and scale-out file server (SOFS) to provide an independently scalable storage repository for VMs and apps.
 Here's what you need to do:

 ### Set up an SOFS cluster and enable S2D